P LOLO NEIGHBORHOOD BOARD NO. 6

 House Speaker Emeritus (HSE) Calvin Say: HSE Say reported the following:

-Sewer Update: HSE Say reported an update regarding the Palolo Sewer Relief on Kalua Road.
+Sewer Update: HSE Say reported a sewer line update on Kalua Road and 9th Avenue.

 Senator Les Ihara Jr.: Senator Ihara reported the following: